jigx-com/jigx-docs-examples/docs/Expressions/JavaScript expressions.md

 A `date-picker` is used to select the current date.
 An expression with the function is used to calulate the number of days and show it in a `text-field`.

 **Example:**
-See the example in <a href="https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/jigs/guide-javascript-expressions/js-work-days.jigx" target="_blank">GitHub</a>.
+See the example in [GitHub](https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/jigs/guide-javascript-expressions/js-work-days.jigx).
-&#x20;

 :::

 :::VerticalSplitItem
-::Image[]{src="https://archbee-doc-uploads.s3.amazonaws.com/0TQnKgJpsWhT3gQzQOhdY-Pva5AwlWD10wNpLtoKIJv-20240919-071234.PNG" signedSrc="https://archbee-doc-uploads.s3.amazonaws.com/0TQnKgJpsWhT3gQzQOhdY-Pva5AwlWD10wNpLtoKIJv-20240919-071234.PNG" size="70" width="1240" height="2500" position="center" caption="Function calulating dates" alt="Function calulating dates"}
+::Image[]{src="https://archbee-doc-uploads.s3.amazonaws.com/0TQnKgJpsWhT3gQzQOhdY-Pva5AwlWD10wNpLtoKIJv-20240919-071234.PNG" size="70" position="center" caption="Function calulating dates" alt="Function calulating dates"}
 :::
 ::::